 There are well over a hundred individual aroma compounds in wine that interact with each other to create thousands of potential smells.
 Still, despite what you may have heard, it doesn’t matter if you’re a super taster or not, almost everyone can improve their sense of taste by learning to identify aroma compounds in wine.
-That sounds complicated, but it really comes down to practice and paying attention – and taking a few tips from a Master Sommelier.

 VIDEO: Master Sommelier, Matt Stamp, offers insight on how expert tasters use their knowledge of impact compounds to blind taste wine.

 Have you ever smelled distinct aromas in wine?
 For example, the smell of a fresh cut green bell pepper.
 Even though the science of aromas is quite complex there are a few well-known compound classes, often referred to as “impact compounds.”
 These impact compounds are like giant road markers pointing to one varietal and not another, which means that learning to identify them can unlock masterful wine tasting abilities.
 Next time you try one of the wines below, try to identify each smell!

 Smells Like: Bell Pepper, Fresh Cut Grass, Green Peppercorn, Asparagus, Pea, Earth

 Wines: Cabernet Sauvignon, Merlot, Malbec, Carménère, Sauvignon Blanc, Cabernet Franc, etc.